Hairpin technology: Challenges

-The value of a hairpin stator is application dependent.
-Due to deterministic assembly processes, good speed-torque behavior, and high fill factors the hairpin technology has moved into the focus of automotive applications in recent years.
-Additionally, the hairpin production process is highly suitable for automation.
-As a result, shorter cycle times and increasing quantities lead to decreasing production costs.

-Particularly in traction drives, a major implementation challenge is process reliability, particularly in bending and welding processes.
+Particularly in traction drives, a major implementation challenge is process reliability, particularly bending and welding processes.
 The bending process must not damage the insulation and exactly match the required geometry.
 Incorrectly welded hairpin ends can cause electrical losses – and possibly a non-functioning stator.

 Key target parameters are high fill factors within the stator slots and a small winding head.
 Due to the rectangular and enlarged conductor cross section, fill factors can reach 73% (significantly higher than the 45-50% in conventionally wound stators).
 A small winding head increases relative active material and thus the proportion that generates power.
-However, hairpin's larger cross sectioncan result in additional electrical losses, e.g., due to current displacement effects such as the skin effect.
+However, hairpin's larger cross section can result in additional electrical losses, e.g., due to current displacement effects such as the skin effect.

 Automotive industry

+Due to deterministic assembly processes, good speed-torque behavior, and high fill factors, hairpin technology has gained appeal for automotive applications.
+Additionally, the hairpin production process is suitable for automation.
+As a result, shorter cycle times and increasing quantities lead to decreasing production costs.

 Hairpin technology is increasingly applied in automotive applications.
-The first production vehicle with hairpin technology was the Toyota Prius hybrid model in 2012.
+The first production vehicle with hairpin technology was the 2008 General Motors Chevrolet Tahoe hybrid featuring 2 motors with this stator construction in GM's 2ML70 "2Mode" transmission.

 The Volkswagen Group relies on hairpin stators in its electric vehicles, including the ID.3, ID.4 the Audi e-tron GT, and the Porsche Taycan.
 The BMW iX3 is the company's first vehicle to employ hairpin stators.
 In 2021, General Motors unveiled its new motor line up that includes a 64 kW ASM for hybrid applications and a 255 kW PSM in the Hummer EV.
 In 2023, Tesla announced that its next generation motor would use hairpins.